 A few hundred yards from the Condon Bank is the Dalton Gang Museum.
-The Museum has some of the bank doors, complete with bullet holes, and displays of other important things and people that made Coffeyville home.
-You can take a short drive to the town cemetery and see the gangs final resting place.
+The Museum has some of the bank doors, complete with bullet holes, and displays of other important things and people that made Coffeyville Kansas home.
+You can take a short drive to the Coffeyville cemetery and see the gang’s final resting place.

 Coffeyville has had some other notable citizens to include Walter “The Big Train” Johnson, baseball Hall of Famer and was the only player to have 3,000 strikeouts for over 50 years, Phil Ehart, drummer for the rock band Kansas, Johnny Rutherford, professional race car driver and several others.

-It is the Coffeyville Raid by the Dalton’s though that cement this town in history and makes it a great place to visit, spend the day and learn about life in the 1800’s.
+It is the Coffeyville Raid by the Dalton Gang though that cements this town in history and makes it a great place to visit, spend the day and learn about life in the 1800’s.

-Coffeyville is located on Hwy 169 in Southeast Kansas just across the Oklahoma border.
+Coffeyville Kansas is located on Hwy 169 in Southeast Kansas just across the Oklahoma border.